 Meek Mill released his new album Championships and is on top of the Hip Hop world again.
-He has had a tumultuous career and life.
+He's had a tumultuous career and life.
 Music wise many counted Meek out when he lost his rap battle against Drake.
 Fans insinuated the Philly native's career was over.
 Though if you follow Hip Hop history, you knew he would be back and come back stronger than ever.

 Meek is credited with social consciousness now, though he has always had that in his music.
 “Traumatized” from his 2012 album Dreams and Nightmares is very similar to “Trauma” on Championships.
 He has always provided the authentic, dark and precarious side to growing up in poverty with drugs, death, and paranoia.
-Though as Meek points out people are just listening different now that he is seen in a more positive light.
+Though as Meek points out people are just listening different now that he's seen in a more positive light.

 Where the prison reform advocate has really matured is being able to spread his story, and the story of so many, to the world to help engineer change.
 He could have easily got out of prison with the help of his billionaire friends who have leverage and continued to make music without changing or providing aid to a corrupt justice system.
 Meek felt a responsibility to help those who did not have billionaire friends that could bring his case to the attention of CNN and others across the world.